 The Highland Nature Biodiversity Action Plan (BAP) is the fourth BAP for Highland prepared since 2006 and identifies conservation and enhancement actions for important habitats and species at the local level.
-The list of Priority species (excluding birds) has been screened for relevance to the EcIA for the Proposed Development and a summary is provided in Table 1.
+The list of Priority species (excluding birds) has been screened for relevance to the ecological impact assessment for the Proposed Development and a summary is provided in Table 1.